 We like to think that caring for your pets means more than simply treating them when they are poorly.
 We are great believers in maintaining health through preventative care.

 Cats are vaccinated against viruses that cause severe flu-like symptoms, Feline Leukaemia virus (a cancer-inducing disease of cats) and Panleukopaenia virus (a fatal gastroenteritis).
 In kittens the initial course of two vaccinations is administered at 9 and 12 weeks.
 Annual booster vaccinations are required to maintain immunity.

 Dogs are vaccinated against Distemper, Hepatitis, Parvovirus and Leptospirosis.
-A vaccine for Kennel Cough is recommended in high risk situations such as those experienced when taking your dog to kennels or to doggy day care.
+A vaccine for Kennel Cough is recommended in high risk situations such as kennels, doggy day care, if you have a dog who is regularly walked in high density areas, or in the case of a localised outbreak.
 In puppies the initial course of vaccinations is administered at 8 and 12 weeks of age.
 In some cases, we will split the second vaccination, seeing puppies at 8,10 and 12 weeks of age to allow for earlier socialisation, which can start 1 week after the second vaccination, at 11 weeks of age.

 We routinely use the Nobivac L4 vaccination for puppies.
 If you are unsure if this is compatible with other vaccinations your puppy may already have had, feel free to give us a call to discuss.

 Rabies vaccination is required for obtaining an Animal Health certificate and must be given at least 21 days before travel.
 Your pet may require one or two injections.
 Boosters are required every 1-3 years depending on the brand of vaccine (although when visiting certain countries, annual vaccination may be needed.)
 Puppies must be at least 3 months of age before they can be vaccinated again Rabies.